nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/layout-and-widget-how-to-index/how-to-customize-the-versioning-and-comment-widget-on-document-edit-form.md

     status: ok
 details:
     howto:
-        excerpt: >-
-            Learn how to customize the versioning and comment widget using XML extensions.
-These examples can be contributed in Nuxeo Studio (Advanced Settings > XML Extensions) or with the Nuxeo Generator.
+        excerpt: 'Learn how to customize the versioning and comment widget using XML extensions.
+These examples can be contributed in Nuxeo Studio (Advanced Settings > XML Extensions) or with the Nuxeo Generator.'
         level: Intermediate
         tool: 'XML extension, Nuxeo Generator, Studio'
         topics: 'Layout, Versioning, JSF UI, Widget'